 LAGO is a beautiful, fine dining restaurant in the Bellagio that offers exquisite small plates and a spectacular view of the Bellagio fountains.
 When you walk into this Italian-themed restaurant, you’re immediately greeted by an ambiance that is cool, almost breezy feeling, but also very intimate.

-- Quick Bites at the Bellagio
+- Buffet at the Bellagio

 The menu is designed by Chef Serrano to offer a culinary experience of modern small plates featuring seafood, antipasto, vegetarian dishes, and proteins like the tenderest of beef tenderloin, veal piccata, and osso buco.
 With floor-to-ceiling panoramic views of the fountains and open-air seating overlooking Lake Bellagio, LAGO is the perfect spot on the Las Vegas Strip for an intimate, special dinner.

 Prime Steakhouse can best be described as steakhouse dining at its absolute finest.
 Four-star celebrity chef Jean-Georges Vongerichten has created a restaurant that’s full of rich detail, from the decor and ambiance to every dish on the menu.

 The decor is a perfect aesthetic marriage between a rich, chocolaty brown a delicate Tiffany blue that is both decadent and comfortable.
 The beautiful artwork and view of the Bellagio fountains from the exquisite garden patio offer the perfect backdrop for a special evening.
 But, ambiance aside, the star of the show at Prime Steak is the food.